e-minguez/gpd-pocket-fedora/README.md

 * Follow the official instructions to create a bootable Fedora 27 pendrive and plugin it into the GPD pocket.
 * Boot the GPD pocket while pressing "fn+f7" several times until a boot menu appears and select the pendrive you've just connected.
+* Select "Start Fedora-Workstation-Live 27" but don't press enter yet
+* Press "e" to edit the boot options
+* Scroll down to the kernel line

-The kernel parameters for the iso need to be edited after the "quiet" parameter to add:
+* Add the following fbcon parameter after the "quiet" parameter to properly rotate the screen:
 ```
 fbcon=rotate:1
 ```

-* In order to do it, select "Start Fedora-Workstation-Live 27"
-* Press "e" to edit the boot options
-* Scroll down to the kernel line
-* Add the fbcon parameter after the "quiet" parameter
-* Once finished, press "Ctrl+x" to boot the installation
+* Press "Ctrl+x" to boot the installation
+* Let Fedora 27 to start
-* To rotate the screen in the live system, press the Windows button, type "displays" and press enter.
+* Once in the desktop and in order to rotate the screen in the live system, press the Windows button, type "displays" and press enter.
 This will open the displays settings.
 * Modify the orientation to be "Portrait left" and apply the configuration
 NOTE: If the "apply" button doesn't appear, change the resolution as well and then it will appear.
 Then select the proper resolution again.
 * Install Fedora 27 as you wish